MicrosoftDocs/mixed-reality/mixed-reality-docs/eye-gaze-interaction.md

 Your eyes move quickly and in spontaneous jumps in comparison to *head-gaze* or *hand motions*.

 - **Tracking reliability:**
-Eye tracking accuracy may degrade a little in changing light as your eye adjust to the new conditions.
+Eye tracking accuracy may degrade a little in changing light as your eyes adjust to the new conditions.
-While this should not necessarily affect your application design, as the accuracy should be within the 2° limitation, i might be necessary for the user to calibrate again.
+While this should not necessarily affect your application design, as the accuracy should be within the 2° limitation, it may be necessary for the user to calibrate again.

 ## Design recommendations